Find out about how the education system works in England and why a UK degree is a strong choice for your future.

-Within the UK there is also a group of 24 leading universities (including York) known as the Russell Group, who are committed to maintaining the best research and an outstanding teaching and learning experience.
-Excellent teaching in Russell Group universities is informed by and builds on high quality research.
+Within the UK there is a group of 24 leading universities (including York) known as the Russell Group, who are committed to maintaining the best research and an outstanding teaching and learning experience.
+Excellent teaching in Russell Group universities is informed by and builds upon high quality research.

 A friendly international community